printhellohetal/printhellohetal/README.md

 Find me on <a href="https://www.linkedin.com/in/hetal-kapadia">LinkedIn</a> or on <a rel="me" href="https://techhub.social/@printhellohetal">Mastodon</a>

 Some fun facts:
-I used to run.
+I run.
 A lot.
-I enjoy cooking and eating, but the things I most enjoy cooking I don't enjoy eating.
+Find me at my next race: the Many on the Genny I enjoy cooking and eating, but the things I most enjoy cooking I don't enjoy eating.
 I have doggos.
-They are amazing.
+I also foster doggos  All doggos are amazing.